nimroddanielmaayan/next.js-demo-2/notes.md

   two `routable` components will be accessible to the users: `pages` and `layouts`.
 The others will remain internal to the app

+- If a subfolder inside the `app` folder doesn't contain a `route.tsx` file, a `layout.tsx` file or a `page.tsx` file, it will be treated as a "private" and won't be accessible to the users

 ### Fonts and Images Management

 - In Next.js, there should be a file named `fonts.ts` under the `app\ui` folder.